 11.4 Correspondence with Council and committee members will primarily be via email.
-This includes issuing of papers for meetings.
+This includes advising when papers are available via the members' portal.
 The Secretariat will make adjustments or provide documents in alternative formats where these are required by persons with additional needs.